Prison Legal News:

 by Matthew T. Clarke

-"18 U.S.C. § 3621(b) directs the Bureau of Prisons (BOP) to provide substance abuse treatment to those prisoners who have a `treatable condition of substance addiction or abuse ...
+"18 U.S.C. § 3621(b) directs the Bureau of Prisons (BOP) to provide substance abuse treatment to those prisoners who have a `treatable condition of substance addiction or abuse.'
+As an ...

 A federal court in Oregon held that Bureau of Prisons (BOP) drug treatment rules violate the Administrative Procedures Act (APA).